Wine detail

 Frequently Asked

-When should I open the 2017 Rousseau Clos de la Roche?
+When is the 2017 Rousseau Clos de la Roche at its best?